MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-status-booking-status.md

 - **System Status:** Open-Unscheduled.
 When the field service organization is building an estimated work order, this is before it should be scheduled to a resource; therefore, this substatus will relate to the **Open-Unscheduled** system status.

 - **Default Substatus:** choose if you want this substatus populated by default any time a work order has a system status of **Open-Unscheduled**.
 Because work orders are given a system status of **Open-Unscheduled** when created, this substatus would populate on all newly created work orders, but can be manually updated.
 If all or most work orders first originate as an estimate, then this field should be set to **Yes**, giving the work order creator one less field to manually populate.
-If a smaller proportion of work orders are estimates, then set to **No**.
+If only a few work orders are estimates, then set to **No**.
 In this example, we will choose **Yes**.

 > [!div class="mx-imgBorder"]